lorenz10/linux-terminal/README.md

 -------------
 ## Useful packages

+#### netstat
-* netstat: display network-related information such as open connections and socket ports.
+display network-related information such as open connections and socket ports.
-`apt-get install net-tools`
+* `apt-get install net-tools`
-`netstat -ant`
-`netstat -pant`
+* `netstat -ant` or `netstat -pant`

+#### vim
-* vim: a highly configurable text editor built to make creating and changing any kind of text very efficient.
+a highly configurable text editor built to make creating and changing any kind of text very efficient.
-`vi file` to open a specific file. press `i` to switch into insert mode and be able to edit the file, then `esc` when finished editing.
+* `vi file` to open a specific file.
+* press `i` to switch into insert mode and be able to edit the file, then `esc` when finished editing.
-`:wq` to enter in command mode, write changes and quit the file.
+* `:wq` to enter in command mode, write changes and quit the file.

 -------------
 ## Philosophy